Frequently Asked Questions

 How many hours do I need to study each week?

-It will vary depending on the individual, but we suggest you allocate 9 hours per week for Nutrition or Western Herbal Medicine, and 15 hours per week for Naturopathy.
-These averages include clinic which is typically undertaken simultaneously with the Third Stage.
+It will vary depending on the individual, but we suggest you allocate 9 hours per week for Nutrition/Herbal Medicine/Homoeopathy, and 15 hours per week for Naturopathy.
+These averages include Clinic which is typically undertaken in your third year.
 Ultimately it is up to you how many hours you wish to study.

 What job opportunities exist for me when I finish?

-You could work as a Nutritionist/Herbalist/Naturopath in private practice, perhaps solo or as part of a multi-disciplinary practice.
+You can work as a Nutritionist/Herbalist/Naturopath/Homeopath in private practice, running your own business or as part of a multi-disciplinary clinic.
 You could manage a clinic or wellness centre, become an author (professional, blogging, magazines, journals, cookbooks), work in a health spa or retreat, teach (training, workshops, assessing), work for suppliers and distributors in a variety of roles (tech support, sales, R&D) and more.

 What do I need to be able to study?

 As these courses are online, you must have access to a computer with reliable internet service.
-Some assessments are conducted ‘live’, so your IT needs to be able to support audio and video upload and download (e.g. Skype).
+Some assessments are conducted ‘live’, so your IT needs to be able to support audio and video upload and download (e.g. Skype or Zoom).
 It is your responsibility to ensure you have adequate IT to complete this course.